yarisvt/tyk-docs/tyk-docs/content/getting-started/installation/with-tyk-on-premises/with-Istio/istio-ingress.md

 https://www.tyk.io/docs/tyk-cloud/getting-started-tyk-cloud/first-api/

-This Tyk Cloud guide works just the same for on premise - remember to tag your API "ingress" so it will be loaded in the Ingress Gateway.
+This Tyk Cloud guide works similarly for on premise - remember to tag your API "ingress" so it will be loaded in the Ingress Gateway.

-**Deploy and API declaratively with the Tyk Operator**
+**Deploy an API declaratively with the Tyk Operator**

 Our Tyk Pro install has helpfully seeded a secret for us to use to connect our Tyk Operator to the API Management Dashboard.